 As a result, every effective SEO strategy begins with creating quality content.
 Plenty of it.
 For example, an SEO specialist will likely suggest publishing new content on your blog on a regular basis.

 Quality is key because Google actually has a way of telling if you are just clumping up keywords for the sake of it.
 Websites with quality content are rewarded with a higher Domain Authority (DA) score.
-Adding visual content like infographics, gifs, and interactive maps is always good as it adds visual interest and improves user experience.
+Adding visual content like infographics, poster designs, flyer designs, gifs, and interactive maps is always good as it adds visual interest and improves user experience.

 Google is always updating and improving its algorithms, so a good SEO expert will keep a close eye on the latest trends and changes.